 - If NATO-6 employee is deceased, spouse and children are still eligible

-The requirements differ for each EB-4 Visa applicant due to the amount of eligible participants, but the general requirements include:
+The requirements differ for each EB-4 Visa applicant due to the number of eligible participants, but the general requirements include:

 - The petition must be filed on Form I-360 with supplementary documentation